Kuldeep901976/drishiq1/README.md

 To update the deployment:
 1. Push changes to your repository
 2. Render will automatically rebuild
-3. Check deployment logs for any issues
+3. Check deployment logs for any issues "# Force new deployment with build script fix"